AlexLiu2022/blog/content/en/useful/decentralized-future.md

 >The future will be decentralized

-Web 3.0, blockchain, what kind of narrative are these words  exactly trying to shape?
+Web3, blockchain, what kind of narrative are these words  exactly trying to shape?

 From my point of view, the most important part is "decentralization"